If you have never been to Ginnie Springs, you are in for a real treat!

 This natural spring is the epitome of Florida beauty and home to some of the prettiest water in the state.

-Ginne Springs makes our list of the Best Springs In Florida and it should be added to your list too!
+Ginnie Springs makes our list of the Best Springs In Florida!
+You should make sure to add it to your bucket list!

-The water from Ginnie Springs is crystal clear and the area is pretty large so you can go camping and more when you aren’t on the water!
-It pumps out 80 million gallons of water every day.
+The water from Ginnie Springs is crystal clear and a gorgeous blue color.
+The area is pretty large so you can go camping and more when you aren’t on the water!
+The spring pumps out 80 million gallons of water every day.

 That being said, Ginnie Springs can get quite crowded and busy!
 It is one of the only springs in Florida where drinking is allowed and frat boys and college kids flock to the springs on holidays and weekends.